-APPROVAL OF AUDIT AND REMITTED NON-AUDIT SERVICES PROVIDED BY EXTERNAL AUDITORS this protocol.
-The Chief Financial Officer shall act as the primary contact to receive and assess any proposed engagements from the External Auditor.
+APPROVAL OF AUDIT AND REMITTED NON-AUDIT SERVICES PROVIDED BY EXTERNAL AUDITORS

 Over the course of any year there will be two levels of approvals that will be provided.
 The first is the existing annual Audit Committee approval of the audit engagement and identifiable permitted non-audit services for the coming year.
 The second is in-year Audit Committee pre-approvals of proposed audit and permitted non-audit services as they arise.